Purpose of Terraform State

 resource "aws_instance" "foo" in your

-configuration, Terraform uses this mapping to know that the resource
+configuration, Terraform uses this map to know that instance

 For some providers like AWS, Terraform could theoretically use something like AWS tags.
 Early prototypes of Terraform actually had no state files and used this method.
 However, we quickly ran into problems.
 The first major issue was a simple one: not all resources support tags, and not all cloud providers support tags.